wtnwin111/interview/src/com/interview/flag/README.md

     *HINT: random shuffle person array.*

-11. find Kth minimum element in a row-wise and column-wise sorted 2-d array.
+11. [Matrix] find Kth minimum element in a row-wise and column-wise sorted 2-d array.

     *HINT: Heap, need make a Cell object to tracking the (row, col) of the number, when the number poll out, put matrix[row + 1][col] and matrix[col + 1][row] in the heap if they are not exist.*

-12. Given 2 txt files, 1.txt is the product view record(uid, pid) at day1, and 2.txt is the product purchase record(uid, pid) at day2
+12. [LargeScale] Given 2 txt files, 1.txt is the product view record(uid, pid) at day1, and 2.txt is the
+    product purchase record(uid, pid) at day2
     Write code to get all the products which user viewed at day1 and purchase at day2.
     Be aware there is millions of record in each file.